 Data used in this research are the Digital Elevation Model (DEM) of Bangladesh, land use and land cover data, soil data, hydrological and meteorological data of the Teesta study area.
+The hydrological and meteorological data used to evaluate the model has obtained from Bangladesh Water Development Board - BWDB [20] and Bangladesh Meteorological Department-BMD [21].

-2.2.1.
+3.1.2.
 Digital Elevation Model (DEM)